Tree Pruning Information

 Legislation Update

 From 1 Jan 2023 Illegal tree felling in England will be punishable by unlimited fines and prison sentences.
-This change is because of property developers clearing trees illegally knowing they will only face trivial fines.
+This change was because of property developers clearing trees illegally knowing they would only face trivial fines.
 More info

 Overview